slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Technology is applied science.

+> *"The laws of nature are written by the hand of God in the language of mathematics."
+-- Galileo Galilei*

+> *"Nature, to be commanded, must be obeyed."
+-- Francis Bacon*

+> *"Science is organized knowledge.
+Wisdom is organized life."
+-- Immanuel Kant*

+> *"In science the credit goes to the man who convinces the world, not to the man to whom the idea first occurs."
+-- Sir William Osler*

+> *"Technological progress is like an ax in the hands of a pathological criminal." (...)
+"Science is a wonderful thing if one does not have to earn one’s living at it." (...)
+"If we knew what it was we were doing, it would not be called research, would it?" (...)
+"Three great forces rule the world: stupidity, fear and greed."
+-- Albert Einstein*

+> *"Science advances one funeral at a time."
+-- Max Planck*

 > *"Scientific discovery consists in seeing what everyone else has seen and thinking what no one else has thought."
 -- Albert Szent-Gyorgyi*